ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 .. todo

-This version has benefited from outputs/ideas/pull requests/questions from several users/friends (listed alphabetically):
+As always, this version has benefited from outputs/ideas/pull requests/questions from several users/friends.

-# TODO

-* Raphael De Plaen
-* Clare Donaldson
-* Robert Green
-* Aurelien Mordret
-* Lukas Preiswerk
-* The participants to the NERC MSNoise Liverpool Workshop in January 2017
-* all others (don't be mad :-) )

 Thanks to all for using MSNoise, and please, let us know why/how you use it (and please cite it!)!

-To date, we found/are aware of 48 publications using MSNoise !
-That's the best validation of our project ever and it has doubled since last year !!
+To date, we found/are aware of 54 publications using MSNoise!
+That's the best validation of our project ever and it has doubled since last release!!

-*Thomas and friends...*
+*Thomas*

 ~~~~